Looking for all the best things to do in Dorset for your next British staycation? I’ve got you covered.

 30. Visit “Postcard England” on Gold Hill

 In the small village of Shaftesbury is one of Dorset’s most attractive streets.
 Gold Hill is a steep cobbled street lined with stone cottages, and it’s considered one of the prettiest sites in the county.
+You might also recognise it from the famous Hovis ad!
 This really is picture-postcard England.

 31. Attend a Festival in a Castle

 Bestival’s sister festival, Camp Bestival, has always been held at the castle and it’s one of the top family friendly festivals in England.
-Last year’s headliners were Madness, Brian Wilson Presents Pet Sounds and Mark Ronson, as well as a host of other entertainment like comedians, kid’s TV presenters, and The World’s Biggest Bouncy Castle.
+The festival always features a host of entertainment such as comedians, kid’s TV presenters, fairground rides, and fireworks.
+They also have the World’s Biggest Bouncy Castle (yes please).
+For 2019 the Camp Besival headliners are Jess Glynne and The Human League, so it’s bound to be a great party.

 32. Climb the Highest Point on the South Coast